VishalVermaa01/Blockchain-Simulation/README.md

 ### Chain Validation: Validates the integrity of the blockchain by checking the hashes of all blocks.

 ### Modular Design: Easy to extend and integrate with other systems.

+### Hashing with SHA-256:
+The SHA-256 algorithm is used to generate a unique hash for each block.
+The hash is computed by combining the block's index, timestamp, data, and previous_hash into a single string and passing it through the SHA-256 hashing function.
+This ensures the integrity and immutability of the blockchain.

 ## Setup